Echidna

-Echidnas evolved between 20 and 50 million years ago, descending from a platypus-like monotreme.
-This ancestor was aquatic, but echidnas adapted to life on land.
+Echidnas evolved between 20 and 50 million years ago and descend from an amphibious, platypus-like monotreme.

 Etymology

-Echidnas are named after Echidna, a creature from Greek mythology who was half-woman, half-snake, as the animal was perceived to have qualities of both mammals and reptiles.
+Echidnas are possibly named after Echidna, a creature from Greek mythology who was half-woman, half-snake, as the animal was perceived to have qualities of both mammals and reptiles.

 An alternative explanation is a confusion with ἐχῖνος.

+A synonym for the echidna, in a mid-19th century British Encyclopaedia, is, “hedgehog of the Colonists at Sidney [sic]”.

 Physical characteristics

 Echidnas are medium-sized, solitary mammals covered with coarse hair and spines.
 The spines are modified hairs and are made of keratin, the same fibrous protein that makes up fur, claws, nails, and horn sheaths in animals.

 Superficially, they resemble the anteaters of South America and other spiny mammals such as hedgehogs and porcupines.
 They are usually black or brown in coloration.
-There have been several reports of albino echidnas, their eyes pink and their spines white.
-They have elongated and slender snouts that function as both mouth and nose.
-Like the platypus, they are equipped with electrosensors, but while the platypus has 40,000 electroreceptors on its bill, the long-beaked echidna has only 2,000.
-The short-beaked echidna, which lives in a drier environment, has no more than 400 at the tip of its snout.
-Echidnas use their electroreceptive beaks to sense earthworms, termites, ants, and other burrowing prey.
+There have been several reports of albino echidnas with pink eyes and white spines.
+They have elongated and slender snouts, or proboscises, that function as both mouth and nose, and which have electrosensors to find earthworms, termites, ants, and other burrowing prey.
+This is similar to the platypus, which has 40,000 electroreceptors on its bill, but the long-beaked echidna has only 2,000, while the short-beaked echidna, which lives in a drier environment, has no more than 400 at the tip of its snout.

 Echidnas have short, strong limbs with large claws, and are powerful diggers.
-Their claws on their hind limbs are elongated and curved backwards to aid in digging.
-Echidnas have tiny mouths and toothless jaws.
-The echidna feeds by tearing open soft logs, anthills and the like, and using its long, sticky tongue, which protrudes from its snout, to collect prey.
-The ears are slits on the sides of their heads that are usually unseen, as they are blanketed by their spines.
+Their hind claws are elongated and curved backwards to aid in digging.
+Echidnas have tiny mouths and toothless jaws, and feed by tearing open soft logs, anthills and the like, and licking off prey with their long, sticky tongues.
+The ears are slits on the sides of their heads under the spines.
 The external ear is created by a large cartilaginous funnel, deep in the muscle.
-At 33 °C (91.4 °F), the echidna also possesses the second-lowest active body temperature of all mammals, behind the platypus.
+At 33 °C (91.4 °F), echidnas also possess the second-lowest active body temperature of all mammals, behind the platypus.

 Despite their appearance, echidnas are capable swimmers, as they evolved from platypus-like ancestors.
-When swimming, they expose their snout and some of their spines, and are known to journey to water in order to groom and bathe themselves.
+When swimming, they expose their snout and some of their spines, and are known to journey to water to bathe.

 The first European drawing of an echidna was made in Adventure Bay, Tasmania by HMS Providence's third lieutenant George Tobin during William Bligh's second breadfruit voyage.